noatmc-archived/S33kz/README.md

-currently learning the whole java thing           discord - Seekz#0535
+currently learning the whole java thing

-In process of developing a client no name yet     YouTube- Seekz
+In process of developing a client no name yet

-epic crystal pvp                                  Reddit- S33kz
+epic crystal pvp

+Discord- Seekz#0535

+YouTube- Seekz